REDMED-X/OperatorsKit/KIT/EnumFiles/README.md

 # EnumFiles
 Search for matching files based on a word, extension or keyword in the file content.
 Wildcards are supported.

->Keyword matching only works for text based files like .csv, .txt or .ps1 etc. So no MS Office files like .xlsx and .docs :(.
+>Keyword matching only works for text based files like .csv, .txt or .ps1 etc. So no MS Office files like .xlsx and .docs.

 ## Arguments
 * `<path to directory>`: specify a path to the directory from which to start searching (recursive searching supported).